offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

    Images also typically include metadata describing its needs and operational standards (e.g. memory requirements for the application).

  * `{bm} container` - An instance of an image.
-A container creates an isolated copy of the image's filesystem, isolates the resources required for that image, and launches the entrypoint application for that image.
-That container can't see or access anything outside of the container unless explicitly allowed to by the user.
+A container creates an isolated copy of the image's filesystem, isolates the resources required for that image, and launches the entry point application for that image.
+That container can't see or access anything outside the container unless explicitly allowed to by the user.
 For example, opening a port 8080 on a container won't open port 8080 on the host running it, but the user can explicitly ask that port 8080 in the container map to some port on the host.

  * `{bm} registry/(registry|registries)/i` - A service for storing and retrieving images.